marksandspencer/marksandspencer.github.io/_posts/2024-09-05-releasing-apps.md

 This extra cognitive load on the release champion leads to slower releases.
 Not only are releases slower and harder to action, with GitFlow we miss out on fixes on the working trunk until the release is finalized.
 We can mitigate this through _multiple_ pull requests, but that’s even more cognitive load.

 ### The one trunk to rule them all
-Managing two trunks was starting to get impractical—why not get rid of one of them?
+Managing two trunks was starting to get impractical — why not get rid of one of them?

 Trunk-based development is an approach where there’s one trunk branch (like `main`), and all work lands there.
 All work is releasable, made possible by feature flags and automated testing, meaning any given commit is safe to release!
 While this sounds great in theory, and works well in systems where rolling backwards or forwards is quick and easy, it’s problematic for mobile apps.